python-elective-kea/spring2021/docs/_sources/ses7.rst.txt

 Encaptiolation & Propeties exercises
 ------------------------------------

-All following exercises should be done by using **Properties** when needed.
+All following exercises should be done by using **Properties** when needed (Ex 1 should have also properties every where even though its not needed).
 The focus should be on encapsulation.

 Ex 1:  Car object